-Although empirical observation of college admissions in the ELS dataset suggests that only colleges in the most elite group (roughly the most selective 10% of colleges) employ racial affirmative action policies, we experimented with different numbers of colleges using moderate race-and-SES-based affirmative action in order to explore dynamic system-wide effects that result from different numbers of colleges using these policies.
-For these experiments, we included scenarios where the top one, four, 10, 20, or all 40 colleges use affirmative action in admissions; we also included a scenario where four of the top 10 colleges (those ranked 1, 4, 7, and 10) use affirmative action.
+Although empirical observation of college admissions in the ELS dataset suggests that roughly the most selective 10 percent of colleges employ racial affirmative action policies, we experimented with different numbers of colleges using moderate race-and-SES-based affirmative action in order to explore dynamic system-wide effects that result from different numbers of colleges using these policies.
+For these experiments, we included scenarios where the top one, four, 10, 20, or all 40 colleges use affirmative action in admissions; we also included a scenario where four of the top 10 colleges (those initially ranked 1, 4, 7, and 10) use affirmative action.
 These simulations allowed us to examine how differences in the proportion of colleges using affirmative action policies might affect admissions and enrollment patterns.

-In all, we simulated admission and enrollment patterns in 37 scenarios: a baseline scenario in which no college uses any form of affirmative action, and 36 scenarios in which the six different subsets of colleges (described previously) used one of six different versions of affirmative action policies.
-In each scenario, we allowed the model to run for 30 simulated years.
-In the first 15 years, no college used any affirmative action policy; this allowed the model to settle into an equilibrium condition in which college quality (and student perceptions of college quality) was stable from year to year.
-After the 15-year settling-in period, the specified top-tier colleges started to use affirmative action strategies, and the model then ran for an additional 15 years.
-At the end of this period, we found that college quality and enrollment patterns had stabilized.
-We used the patterns of enrollment in the final year to assess the effects of each affirmative action scenario.
-We described the racial and socioeconomic composition of each college in the final year to assess the policy effects on college racial and socioeconomic diversity (in colleges both using and not using some form of affirmative action).
-In addition, in order to assess whether affirmative action produced academic mismatch for minority students, we described the average academic preparation of students in the colleges of students of a given race and level of academic preparation college.
+In each scenario, we allowed the model to run for 30 simulated years in two 15-year phases.
+The simulation is not intended to represent 30 historical years; the analytic focus is on simulation end states, and not trends.
+The first 15 years are a conservatively long "burn-in" period in which no college used any affirmative action policy; this allowed the model to consistently settle into a state in which dynamic elements in the model (i.e. colleges' quality values, colleges' expected yield) are largely stable from one year to the next.
+After the 15-year burn-in period, the specified colleges started to use affirmative action strategies, and the model then ran for an additional 15 years.
+Within five to eight years of using affirmative action strategies, college quality and enrollment patterns stabilize again.
+To be conservative, and to allow for the emergence of dynamic effects, we allow the model to run through year 30 and then use the average patterns of enrollment in the final five years (years 26 through 30) to assess the effects of each affirmative action scenario.
+We describe the racial and socioeconomic composition of each college in this period to assess the policy effects on college racial and socioeconomic diversity (in colleges both using and not using some form of affirmative action).
+In addition, in order to assess whether affirmative action produced academic mismatch for minority students, we describe the average high school academic achievement of students in the colleges of students of a given race or level of family resources.
+Finally we look at the effects of affirmative action policies on diversity and quality of both colleges that do and do not use affirmative action.
+To account for potential idiosyncrasies within a given simulation of a scenario, we simulate each scenario ten times, and average across these ten iterations to capture the college and student outcomes of interest.